 How does Wireless InSite differ from planning tools?
 The most important differences emerge when users need to simulate 5G millimeter-wave and MIMO systems.
 This paper presents 10 cues that your organization may need a channel-modeling tool to supplement your 5G network planning efforts.

 Wireless InSite’s Communication System Analyzer provides capabilities for assessing the performance of LTE, WiMAX, 802.11n, and 802.11ac systems.
-The following example investigates WiFi throughput coverage in a house provided by 802.11ac routers operating at 5 GHz using an 80 MHz bandwidth.
+This example investigates WiFi throughput coverage in a house provided by 802.11ac routers operating at 5 GHz using an 80 MHz bandwidth.

 Accurate calculation of RCS at millimeter wave frequencies requires sufficiently detailed geometric representation of the target and physical modeling techniques that capture the scattering effects of small facets.
 Highly detailed facet models and traditional methods for calculating RCS at these frequencies can often result in very long run times.
 Using Remcom’s X3D with Physical Optics (PO) and Method of Equivalent Currents (MEC) model for calculating RCS, accurate results can be achieved within reasonable run times.

 In this app note, a MIMO antenna is created and simulated to generate return loss, coupling, and gain patterns for several different configurations and operating modes of the device.
 The ability to form either omni-directional or focused beams is also demonstrated.

 Remcom's XFdtd software is well-suited for any microwave device design or analysis task.
 This Waveguide Examples booklet showcases a collection of five different waveguide applications with downloadable project files.

 To accurately predict channel characteristics for millimeter wave frequencies, propagation modeling must account for diffuse scattering effects.
 This example uses Wireless InSite’s diffuse scattering capability to perform simulations of an indoor wireless network.